Dave-DigiMim/Device-Management/README.md

 # pi-top Device Management

-Python-based systemd service for detecting, configuring and communicating with pi-top hardware/peripherals
+Python-based daemon for detecting, configuring and communicating with pi-top hardware/peripherals

-### Table of Contents
+## Table of Contents
 * [What is in this repository?](#repo-contents)
 * [Controlling the device manager](#control)
 * [Logging](#logging)